Cloud Cost Management FAQ

 Proactive governance preventing new waste

-Typical savings: 5-10% annual improvement
+Typical saving: 5–10% annual improvement

 What metrics should I track for cloud cost management?